Accounting Conservation Framework

 Step 3: Define return on equity $r = \text{ROE}$: $$ \text{Earnings} = r \cdot E $$ Substituting into Step 2: $$ \frac{dE}{dt} = r(1 - d) E $$

 Formula (4.2) assumes constant $r$ and $d$.
 If ROE varies with time or payout ratio changes, the formula generalizes to $dE/dt = r(t)(1 - d(t))E$, which must be solved numerically.
-Additionally, external capital injections or buybacks add a source term, modifying the formula to $g = r(1-d) + S/E$.
-Nevertheless, the basic structure—growth as retained fraction of returns—is preserved.
+Additionally, external capital injections or buybacks add a source term, modifying the formula to $g = r(1-d) + S/E - B/E$, where $B$ represents buybacks.
+Nevertheless, the basic structure—growth as retained fraction of returns plus net external capital—is preserved.

 4.3 Non-Controlling Interest Dynamics